llamerada-jp/oauth2-grpc-sample/README.md

-# oidc-grpc-sample
+# oauth2-grpc-sample
-A sample of OIDC for gRPC base service
+A sample of oauth2(github) for gRPC base service